Replace Your Symantec SSL/TLS Certificates

-DigiCert took over validation and issuance for all Symantec Website Security SSL/TLS certificates.
+DigiCert took over validation and issuance for all Symantec Website Security SSL/TLS certificates on December 1, 2017.
 This includes certificates for Symantec and its subsidiary CAs: Thawte, GeoTrust, and RapidSSL.
 Going forward, all new and reissued Website Security certificates are issued by DigiCert (using one of our trusted roots) and are trusted by Google Chrome.

 The new certificate chain DigiCert created does not interfere with your current certificate trust among browsers.
 The chain also establishes trust for your replacement certificate with Google Chrome (and other browsers) going forward.

 Step 1: Make Plans to Replace Affected Certificates

 To avoid Google Chrome browser security warnings about your SSL/TLS certificates not being trusted or secure, replace your affected Symantec Website Security SSL/TLS certificates before the appropriate Canary date, depending on when your certificates were issued.
 Make plans now to allow enough time for certificate issuance and for certificate installation.

 DigiCert will replace all affected certificates at no cost.
 Additionally, you don’t need to switch to a new account/platform.
 Continue to use your current Symantec account to replace and order your SSL/TLS certificates.

 Action: If your SSL/TLS certificate was issued before June 1, 2016 and expires on or after March 15, 2018, replace it before March 15, 2018.

 Don’t wait until September 2018 to replace your affected certificates.
 Domains and organizations need to be validated before we can issue certificates.
 And don’t forget you’ll need time to install the new certificate to avoid Google Chrome security warnings.

 Step 2: Help Make Sure Domains and Organizations Are Ready